translucent-link/stonechat/README.md

     POST /row
     POST /range

-In each of `POST /uri` cases above the expected payload is a JSON payload with the values that are normally passed in on the path of `GET /uri` request, e.g. :returnType.
+In each of `POST /uri` cases above the expected payload is a JSON payload with the values that are normally passed in on the path of a `GET /uri` request, e.g. :returnType.

     POST /range